 There are usually discounts available for every insurance policy.
 Before purchasing, make sure to ask about discounts.
 These may include the following:

 - Loyal customer discount

 - Multi-policy discount

 - Claims-free discount

 This list is not exhaustive, and there may be other discounts available based on your individual lifestyle.

 When making the decision to purchase condo coverage to protect yourself and your belongings, it's a wise idea to have a knowledgeable professional by your side.
-A Trusted Choice® agent is always available to discuss coverage, recommend policies or discounts, and even help you file a claim.
+An independent insurance agent is always available to discuss coverage, recommend policies or discounts, and even help you file a claim.

-Contact your local Trusted Choice agent for more information and coverage.
+Contact your local agent for more information and coverage.